demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 We adapt the notation of [@farrell2020deep] slightly to fit the conventions used above.
-As in prior sections, our goal here is to estimate a causal effect of a binary treatment $$Z$$, on a continuous outcome $Y$.
+As in prior sections, our goal here is to estimate a causal effect of a binary treatment $$Z$$, on a continuous outcome $$Y$$.
 Since we are interested in the effect's heterogeneity, we must construct a model that will estimate
 $$\mathbb{E}\left(Y^1 - Y^0 | X = x\right)$$ for any $$x$$.
 Before
 discussing the specific architecture, we introduce some more clarifying